FazeNCode/my-notes/Linux/How-To's/Create_Partition.md

 lvremove /dev/volume/logical
 ```

+mount -a

 In the image below you can see the nfs-client lvm is not present, This is because we have not created a file system yet.